BlockSettle/terminal/README.md

  3. Install and link dependencies required by the BlockSettle terminal build process but not by the final binaries.

-		brew install python2 cmake mysql-connector-c mysql-connector-c++ automake libtool yasm nasm xz pkg-config echo 'export PATH="/usr/local/opt/mysql-client/bin:$PATH"' >> ~/.bash_profile
+		brew install python3 cmake mysql-connector-c mysql-connector-c++ automake libtool yasm nasm xz pkg-config echo 'export PATH="/usr/local/opt/mysql-client/bin:$PATH"' >> ~/.bash_profile
 		echo 'export PATH="/usr/local/opt/qt/bin:$PATH"' >> ~/.bash_profile
 		source ~/.bash_profile

  4. Reset the build machine.
 (This is necessary due to issues related to the Python install.)

  5. Create a symbolic link for glibtoolize.
-This requires sudo access and is probably not strictly necessary.
+This requires sudo access and is not strictly necessary.
 It makes Autotools much happier, though, and should be harmless otherwise.

 		sudo ln -s /usr/local/bin/glibtoolize /usr/local/bin/libtoolize

- 6. MPIR library may fail to build on certain CPUs (e.g., Intel's 7xxx series.
-It's possible to apply a workaround when using a VMWare VM.
-Change the "Virtualize Intel VT-X/EPT or AMD-V/RVI" checkbox in the VM configuration GUI.
-In addition, add the following lines to the appropriate virtual machine configuration (.vmx file):

-		cpuid.1.edx = "10111111111010111111101111111011"
-		cpuid.1.eax = "00000000000000110100011010101001"

 # Build instructions for all platforms
  1. Use `pip` to install the `wget` and `requests` Python packages.
 Note that, on Linux and macOS, the `pip` binary might actually need to be the `pip3` binary if Python 2.7 and 3.x are both on the system.